codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 **Q. What is Codefresh?**
 A. Codefresh is a [Continuous Integration/Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) solution.
 It fetches code from your GIT repository and packages/compiles it.
 Then it deploys the final artifact to a target environment.
 This basic concept is implemented with [pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).

-**Q. Is there an on-premise version of Codefresh?**
+**Q. Is there an on-premises version of Codefresh?**
 A. Yes.
-Codefresh is offered in [SAAS, Hybrid and on-premise modes]({{site.baseurl}}/docs/enterprise/installation-security/).
-Before you consider on-premise please look at the [hybrid mode first]({{site.baseurl}}/docs/enterprise/behind-the-firewall/).
+Codefresh is offered in [SAAS, Hybrid and on-premises modes]({{site.baseurl}}/docs/enterprise/installation-security/).
+Before you consider on-premises please look at the [hybrid mode first]({{site.baseurl}}/docs/enterprise/behind-the-firewall/).
 In this mode Codefresh runs the Web UI while you only maintain the build nodes behind the firewall.

 **Q. Is Codefresh open-source?**
 A. The Web UI is not open source.
 All the [pipeline plugins](https://codefresh.io/steps/) and the [Codefresh Runner]({{site.baseurl}}/docs/enterprise/codefresh-runner/) are open-source.
 We also publish several open-source [components](https://github.com/codefresh-io), [examples](https://github.com/codefresh-contrib) and [demos](https://github.com/codefreshdemo/).